zxcvbnmasdfghjk7/EconomyPlus/README.md

 Please go to the troubleshooting guide for diagnosis.

+> Can you please add 1.8 backend support?

+No!
+Well maybe if this gets upvoted.
+Probably I won't add 1.8 backend support because due to security and incompatibility issues with dependencies.

 ### Authors

 This repository is under development by EddieDiamondFire (Also known as ScxLore1216)